 to grow up and become who you really are

 Julie Stark, LCSW

-  Natural reactions like anger, sadness, anxiety or confusion, shaped by our past and present experiences, can become overwhelming; leading one to feel stuck in an unhelpful, unintentional pattern.
+Natural reactions like anger, sadness, anxiety or confusion, shaped by our past and present experiences, can become overwhelming; leading us to feel stuck in unhelpful, unintentional patterns.
 The situation usually isn't the problem, it's the lens through which WE (unknowingly choose) SEE it.

 From there, I went to Pratt Institute to pursue a Master's degree in Art Therapy.
 Back then, people would say to me, "What kind of degree is that; do you counsel people who can't draw?!"

 On the contrary, I took many graduate courses such as Individual & Group Creative Arts Therapy, Creative Art Therapy for Practitioners, Development of Personality, Professional Practice and Clinical Supervision, Art as Diagnosis, Research and Thesis.
 I found it absolutely fascinating to see how "art as expression and art as a therapeutic medium" can be a powerful modality when used properly.
 There is a misconception that Art Therapy is just for kids.
 I've worked with many adults with differential diagnosis, comorbidity and dual diagnosis as it pertains to medical conditions and mental illness and have seen the power of Art Therapy.
 Years later I went on to get my masters in social work and then pursued the specialized clinical license to practice privately.